 - The yellow lights of the speed limit beacon (if there was one) were not flashing in a manner which indicated that the speed limit was in effect; or

-- The incident occurred during the times designated on the school zone sign that indicates the speed limit is not in effect (and there was no speed limit beacon indicating otherwise)
+- The incident occurred during the times designated on the schooling zone sign that indicates the speed limit is not in effect (and there was no speed limit beacon indicating otherwise)

 Note that “speed limit beacon” means a device which is used in conjunction with a sign and equipped with two or more yellow lights that flash alternately to indicate when the speed limit in a school zone or school crossing zone is in effect.

-The defense attorney could also investigate as to whether the alleged school zone was even legal and followed all the rules.
-If the city failed to follow school zone sign laws, the judge may be willing to reduce or dismiss the speeding charge.
+The defense attorney could also investigate as to whether the alleged schooling zone was even legal and followed all the rules.
+If the city failed to follow signage laws, the judge may be willing to reduce or dismiss the speeding charge.

-For example, an area must not be designated as a school zone if imposing a speed limit of 15 miles per hour would be unsafe because of higher speed limits in adjoining areas...
+For example, an area must not be designated as a schooling zone if imposing a speed limit of 15 miles per hour would be unsafe because of higher speed limits in adjoining areas...

-Furthermore, all legal school zones must have signs marking the beginning and end of each school zone, and each sign marking the beginning of such a zone must include a designation of the hours when the speed limit is in effect or that the speed limit is in effect when children are present...
+Furthermore, all legal school areas must have signs marking the beginning and end of each school area.
+And each sign marking the beginning of such zones must include a designation of the hours when the speed limit is in effect.
+Alternatively, the signs must designate the speed limit is in effect when children are present...

-Finally, each permanent sign which designates a school zone or school crossing zone and the speed limit in that zone must be uniform in size and color and must clearly designate the hours during which the speed limit applies.
-And each portable sign designating a school zone or school crossing zone and the speed limit in the zone must be uniform in size and color (a portable sign may be placed on or beside a roadway only during those hours when pupils are arriving at and leaving regularly scheduled school sessions).
+Finally, each permanent sign which designates a school zone or school crossing zone and the speed limit must be uniform in size and color.
+They must also clearly designate the hours during which the speed limit applies.
+And each portable sign designating a school zone or school crossing zone and the speed limit must be uniform in size and color.
+Note that a portable sign may be placed on or beside a roadway only during those hours when pupils are arriving at and leaving regularly scheduled school sessions.